-Top Brands for Latex Mattress Reviews
+Top Brands Based on Reviews

 Essentia touts their beds as “natural memory foam”, though they explain it is made of latex (copy is fairly vague about how this differs from other latex materials).
 They utilize both their proprietary natural latex material and 100% natural Dunlop latex, and offer six models of latex beds priced from $1962 to 6754.
 All offer medium to medium-firm support, with profile heights varying from 6 inches to 8 inches.
 Essentia beds feature organic cotton covers, adhesive-free designs, and are certified free of harmful chemicals.
 The brand offers a 20 year warranty (10 years full coverage) and a 60 day refund or exchange period.
 In reviews on their website, they do not use a verified review system or a star system (text only reviews).
 On other websites, they tend to average about 83% in owner satisfaction.
 People find the beds to offer good support and pressure relief, but complain about the inflated prices and lack of firmness/thickness options.

 Habitat Furnishings offers three models of natural latex mattresses with a mix of Dunlop and Talalay latex.
-The beds feature no synthetics or fillers and have cotton covers with wool fire barriers.
+The beds feature no synthetics or fillers and have optional cotton covers with wool fire barriers.
 They come in six, eight, and nine inch models, with medium to firm feels.
 Habitat offers a prorated 20 year warranty and 365 day exchange or refund with a $75 fee.
 The website features a verified reviewer system with satisfaction rates between 90-93%.
 Many mention good things about support and comfort, though the complaints with the beds involve impressions and lack of support, and issues with firmness levels.

 Well-known furniture discounter Ikea offers two lines of latex mattresses, the Elsfjord and Edsele.
 The two collections feature fairly low prices ($399-1199), but contain only synthetic or blended Dunlop latex.
 Currently, there are two models with heights of 5.5 and 7.6 inches.
 Ikea offers a 20 year limited warranty and 90 day exchange policy but does not accept returns.
 Both beds are considered firm, which is a cause for complaint among owners as is early signs of wear and poor comfort for heavier individuals and side sleepers.
 The brand does not accept reviews on their website though these two lines have satisfaction rates around 83% on third party websites.

-Savvy Rest offers three latex mattresses with different combinations of Dunlop and Talalay latex.
-Their beds are not glued and can be customizes in terms of layers and firmness.
+Savvy Rest offers three latex mattresses with different combinations of organic Dunlop and natural Talalay latex.
+Their beds are not glued and can be customized in terms of layers and firmness.
 Prices range from $1369 to $5829 depending on the number and type of layers.
 Savvy Rest offers a 20 year limited warranty and 90 day exchange period (no returns).
 Their website does not allow reviews, but from what we could find on third party websites satisfaction tends to be about 78%.
 While people reported comfort and motion isolation, the lower score was affected by complaints of price, value and durability.

 SleepEz offers two collections of latex beds,each with four models.
 The natural collection features Talalay blended latex or natural Dunlop with cotton and wool covers.
 The organic collection features 100% natural Dunlop or Talalay latex with organic cotton and wool covers.
 Prices range from $750-2900 depending on the thickness and type of latex.
 The brand offers a 20 year prorated warranty and 90 day exchange/return period, though fees do apply.
 The website allows reviews, but there do not appear to many models with reviews to compare.
-Sleep Ez latex mattress reviews on third party sites indicated average satisfaction around 70%.
+Sleep Ez reviews on third party sites indicated average satisfaction around 70%.
 People liked the ability to customize, but took issue with firmness, mattress setup, and returns.

-Overview of Latex Mattress Reviews
+Overview of Reviews for Latex Beds

-|Where to Buy||Astrabeds.com||Essentia.com, Few Stores||Flobeds.com||HabitatFurnishings.com||Ikea Stores||PlushBeds.com||SavvyRest.com, Some stores||SleepEz.com, AZ stores|
+|Where to Buy||Astrabeds.com||Essentia.com, Few Stores||Flobeds.com||HabitatFurnishings.com||Ikea Stores||SavvyRest.com, Some stores||SleepEz.com, AZ stores|

-|Firmness||Both sides customizable, removable||Mostly medium||Both sides customizable, removable||Mostly medium to firm||Mostly firm||Customizable, removable||Both sides customizable, removable||Both sides customizable, removable|
+|Firmness||Both sides customizable, removable||Mostly medium||Both sides customizable, removable||Mostly medium to firm||Mostly firm||Both sides customizable, removable||Both sides customizable, removable|

-|Latex Type||Natural Talalay||Unspecified Latex & Natural Dunlop||Natural & Blended Talalay||Natural Talalay & Dunlop||Synthetic & Blended Dunlop||Natural Talalay & Dunlop||Natural Talalay & Dunlop||Natural & Blended Talalay, Dunlop|
+|Latex Type||Organic Natural Dunlop||Unspecified Latex & Natural Dunlop||Natural & Blended Talalay||Natural Talalay & Dunlop||Synthetic & Blended Dunlop||Natural Talalay & Dunlop||Natural & Blended Talalay, Dunlop|

-|Latex Manufacturer||Latex Intl||Essentia||Latex Intl||Latex Green||NA||Coco Latex, Latex Intl||Several|
+|Latex Manufacturer||Cocolatex||Essentia||Latex Intl||Latex Green||NA||Coco Latex, Latex Intl||Several|

-|Warranty/Compression Depth||25 yrs/.75||20 yrs/ .75||20 yrs/ 1.0||20 yrs/ 1.0||20 yrs/ na||25 yrs/ 1.5||20 yrs/ 1.5||20 yrs/ na|
+|Warranty/Compression Depth||25 yrs/.75||20 yrs/ .75||20 yrs/ 1.0||20 yrs/ 1.0||20 yrs/ na||20 yrs/ 1.5||20 yrs/ na|

-|Thickness (no cover)||6,8,10,12||6,8||7.5,8,10.25,11||6,8,9||5.5,7.6||6,9,12||6,8,9,12|
+|Thickness (no cover)||7,8,10,13||6,8||7.5,8,10.25,11||6,8,9||5.5,7.6||6,9,12||6,8,9,12|

-|Complaint Issues||Shipping Time||Price, Variety||Compression/Impressions||Impressions, Firmness||Firmness, Durability||Compression/Impressions||Price, Durability||Firmness|
+|Complaint Issues||Shipping Time||Price, Variety||Compression/Impressions||Impressions, Firmness||Firmness, Durability||Price, Durability||Firmness|

 |Returns||90 day refund or exchange||60 day refund or exchange||100 day refund or exchange||365 day exchange/refund, $75 fee||90 day exchange||90 day exchange, no refunds||90 day refund or exchange, $99 fee|

 Phew, that was a lot of research!
-It took some time to compile all of the little facts and bits of information, but we hope these latex mattress reviews will help you compare brands in your search for a better bed.
+It took some time to compile all of the little facts and bits of information, but we hope these compilation of latex mattress reviews will help you compare brands in your search for a better bed.

 As green products continue to trend, many brands are opting for natural bedding because it reduces the issues that go along with mattresses that are created with chemical formulas.
 The world is becoming more conscious of what impacts the environment, and latex brands are doing their part to reduce their environmental footprint.
 These beds can be priced somewhat higher than average spring beds, but they come with health and environmental benefits that other mattresses simply do not offer, and are much more likely to result in owner satisfaction.
-Overall, our look at latex mattress reviews indicate that latex beds remain one of the best mattress options, and so long as you opt for a natural model with a good return policy, you should be in for better nights and more restful sleep.
+Overall, our look at all of these reviews indicate that latex beds remain one of the best mattress options, and so long as you opt for a natural model with a good return policy, you should be in for better nights and more restful sleep.